 - May request Electronic Access for those areas under their control that has that technology.

 - May not re-issue staff keys.
 Terminated staff's keys must be returned to the Lock Shop.
 Key management and record keeping is the responsibility of the Locksmith.

 - May request lock changes or upgrades in their area of direct control.
-The Chief of Campus Police and the Director of Facilities Management and Planning shall examine the current locking system and make recommendations.
+The Chief of Police and the Director of Facilities Operations shall examine the current locking system and make recommendations.
 Lock changes initiated by an Administrator or Faculty member shall be the financial responsibility of the individual department.

 - Are responsible for the safekeeping of Amherst College keys while in possession of them.